srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

 #### Roles and responsibilities

 - How to communicate
-  - Telegram for urgent stuff or interactive things (ideally on a small group chat)
+  - Slack for urgent stuff or interactive things (ideally on a small group chat)
   - All the action happens in the GH issues
     - Update the Issues multiple times a day